Tanmay-s55/Tanmay-s55/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Personal projects
+- 🔭 I’m currently working on: Personal projects
-- 🌱 I’m currently learning ...
-Python and web dev
+- 🌱 I’m currently learning: Python and web dev
-- 💬 Ask me about ...
-Anything!
+- 💬 Ask me about: Anything!
-- 📫 How to reach me: ...[Gmail][tanmayin55@gmail.com]
+- 📫 How to reach me: tanmayin55@gmail.com